mchenggit/machine-learning-samples/MachineLearningIntro.md

 In Reinforcement learning, the model is an agent that takes action in an environment.
 This then triggers a state change, and the reward of the new state is fed to the agent.
 The agent learns by balancing bewteen
-- exploring new actions that may lead to lead to higher long term reward
+- exploring new actions that may lead to higher long term reward
 - exploiting actions with known rewards.

 ![Reinforcement Learning](images/Reinforcement_Learning.jpg)